All Episodes

 And these two young ladies here were our dispatchers.

-Um the most important people in the room.
+So they're probably the most important people in the room.

-President the first lady now, they're meeting with the heroes here in Vegas.
+They're meeting with the heroes here in Vegas.

-Uh those first responders, including the dispatchers and and people telling their stories now to the president, the first lady Melania Trump, and uh this is now being picked up and covered on the Fox Broadcast Network.
+Those first responders, including the dispatchers and people telling their stories now to the president, the first lady Melania Trump.

-That's my colleague Shep Smith, obviously, the Fox News Channel.
+That's my colleague Shep Smith, obviously, the Fox News channel.

-Well, I'm starting my twenty-third year, I'm allowed to steal their coverage.
+I'm allowed to steal their coverage.

 I just played the body cam audio.